victortosin02/census/README.md

+# Census Data Analytics Using Griddb, Docker and NodeJS
 ## Introduction
 In this project, we will be concentrating on census analytics system designed to ingest data data from a source system, analyze and generate insights from census data, and finally store the processed data in a target syatem.
 Census data in this case refers to the demographic information retrieved from a population at regular intervals, typically conducted by governments to gather information about the population's characteristics, such as age, gender, race, income, education level, household composition, and more.
 The census analytics system has proved efficient where census officials can upload census data from household enumeration and insights are generated after the processing operations on this data.
 To narrow this done in terms of deliverables, this project seeks to analyze and calculate the minimum and maximum income and family size for each occupation and store the results in a GridDB database leveraging on stacks of technologies such as Node JS, JDBC, Docker and GridDB.